-The summer vacation scheme is a fantastic learning opportunity - the scheme takes place for two weeks in July each year.
-The 2021 scheme will run from Monday 12 - Friday 23 July 2021.
+The summer vacation scheme is a fantastic learning opportunity – the scheme takes place for two weeks in July each year.
+Summer 2023 dates: Monday 26 June - Friday 7 July.

 The scheme is aimed at those in their penultimate year of their degree and/or those looking to secure a training contract commencing at our next intake.
 We aim to offer successful candidates the opportunity to experience work in both a commercial department and one of our private client departments.
 If successful in your application, you can expect to be involved in research tasks, attend client meetings and court, practice drafting skills and work alongside experienced fee earners on genuine client matters.

 We provide excellent opportunities to enhance your team working skills by working with fellow summer students on a case study considering issues facing the legal market.
 You will also meet Partners and Associates as well as work closely and socialise with our trainee solicitors.

 Applications for the 2023 summer vacation scheme will open 1 December 2022.
 The application deadline is 31 March 2023.

 Prior to accepting a training contract at Taylor Walton, I attended the summer vacation scheme.
 The scheme lasted two weeks and my time was spent in the Commercial Real Estate and Corporate and Commercial departments.
 During the scheme I was given the opportunity to do fee earning work, I was also given a research task to complete during my time in each department.

 During the placement I found the fee earners and support staff at Taylor Walton to be extremely welcoming and accommodating.
 In contrast to other placements I had been on, I appreciated that Partners took the time to introduce themselves and speak to me.
 Where necessary I received considerable support and advice to assist me with the tasks I had been given.